tomashrdlicka/Frequency_Audio_Visualiser/README.md

 **Detailed Explanation**:
 - The script references `AudioSpectrum.spectrum` to gather amplitude data.
 - Smooths amplitude changes to prevent abrupt visual transitions.
-- Adjusts particle color based on the assigned frequency range, creating a differentiated look for each band.
+- Adjusts particle and trail color based on the assigned frequency range, creating a differentiated look for each band.

 ### LightIntensityController.cs
 **Purpose**: Dynamically adjusts the intensity of point lights based on high-frequency audio amplitude for additional visual emphasis.